Runtime And Web

 Design Notes

-Time is an effect when it observes the outside world.
+Time is an effect when it observes or waits on the outside world.